Back to The Mycelial Grimoire

 Is herbal medicine making a comeback in 2026?

-Yes — search interest in 'what is herbal medicine' is at all-time highs, herbal product sales have tripled since 2018, and clinical research into adaptogens, nervines, and antimicrobial plants is now publishing in major journals.
+Yes — search interest in 'what is herbal medicine' is at all-time highs, U.S. herbal supplement sales have grown sharply over the past decade, and clinical research into adaptogens, nervines, and antimicrobial plants is now publishing in major journals.
 The current revival is part of the broader solarpunk shift toward repairable, local, and bioregional knowledge.

 Written by E. Silkweaver